Shortest paths in planar domains with hyperbolic type metrics: Experiments on the Poincar e Unit Disk and Schwarz-Christoffel Mappings

+This function maps the upper half-plane onto a polygon, such that the points $A$, $B$, $C$, $D$, $-D$, $-C$, $-B$, $-A$ on the real axis are mapped onto the vertices $A'$, $B'$, $C'$, $D'$, $-D'$, $-C'$, $-B'$, $-A'$ of the polygon, see Figures \ref{figKy2} and \ref{figKy1}. \end{nonsec}

-\begin{nonsec}{\bf Example \cite{hvv}.} According to Theorem \ref{ellsintheo}, one can map the upper half plane onto a convex polygonal quadrilateral by means of the formula \eqref{eq:Fint}.
-This transformation maps the points $0,1, 1/r^2, \infty$ such that the points $0$ and $1$ are mapped on the points $0$ and ${}_2F_1(a,b;c;r^2)$ of the real axis while the points $ 1/r^2, \infty$ are mapped into the upper half plane.
+\begin{nonsec}{\bf Example \cite{hvv}.} According to Theorem \ref{ellsintheo}, one can map the upper half-plane onto a convex polygonal quadrilateral by means of the formula \eqref{eq:Fint}.
+This transformation maps the points $0,1, 1/r^2, \infty$ such that the points $0$ and $1$ are mapped on the points $0$ and ${}_2F_1(a,b;c;r^2)$ of the real axis while the points $ 1/r^2, \infty$ are mapped into the upper half-plane.
 Observe the parameter constraints for the mapping \eqref{eq:Fint}:

 The quadrilateral illustrated in Figure \ref{figHVV} is convex, with the interior angles equal to

 \end{nonsec}

 After applying Algorithm \ref{alg:combined_algorithm} locally with setting $h=0.005,m=4$, we obtain the results below with defining $\epsilon=|\rho_{\UH}(z_1,z_2)-\rho_G^*\big(f(z_1),f(z_2)\big)|$ to describe the difference between the hyperbolic metric and the approximated hyperbolic metric.